SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 ## Copy-Pastable Simplified Example

 A much deeper tutorial with forcing functions and sparse Jacobians is below.
-But if you want to just see some code and run, here's an example:
+But if you want to just see some code and run it, here's an example:

 ```@example first-mtkmodel
 using ModelingToolkit